- Oops!Something went wrong.Please try again later.

 Comarco business update

-Although the LNG project in Mozambique has already formally commenced, there has been a pause caused by Covid and security concerns.
-The project is expected to restart in earnest in July 2021.
-Comarco Marine Division is making the necessary preparations in Mombasa and Mozambique with a number of strategic partners to be ready when this happens.
-In the meantime the management team has focused on regional projects and Comarco has secured contracts in the coastal waters in and around Kenya, Tanzania, Mozambique and Somalia as well as its first contract on Lake Tanganyika.
+The Comarco management team has focused on new business and Comarco has secured contracts in the coastal waters in and around Kenya, Tanzania, Mozambique and Somalia as well as its first contract on Lake Tanganyika.

-In the Comarco Port Division delivery of iron ore into the yard for export is set to recommence in earnest in early April 2021.
+In the Comarco Port Division delivery of iron ore into the yard for export has recommenced in early April 2021.
 Negotiations to secure a substantial coal import contract are at an advanced stage.
 This will substantially boost throughput volumes and the overall performance of the port.

 In the meantime Comarco’s on-going work with the Fujita Corporation in support of the Southern Bypass Road Construction project as well as the soon-to-commence Kilindini harbour bridge construction project, will benefit both the Marine and Port divisions.